emersonmde/emersonmde.github.io/content/blog/hello-gatsby/index.md

 metadata.
 The results are then rendered as HTML using React components.

 This works incredibly well.
 Each blog post is plain markdown in a directory.
-By using markdown saved locally, I can use something like Obsidian that has great markdown support along with vim motions.
+By using markdown saved locally, I can use something like [Obsidian](https://obsidian.md/), a markdown focused editor with vim motions, to create and edit posts.
 The metadata is defined in the `gatsby-config.js` file which makes it easy to reference in any component.
 Each query is run at build time to generate the necessary static assets which can be uploaded to any static website host.
 Also since Gatsby is a React based framework, there was no need for me to learn yet another frontend framework.

 Alright, what's the catch?
 So far everything I've wanted to do has been on the happy path.
 Its not clear how much trouble it would be to customize Gatsby,